Exploration | Connection | Protection

 Secondly, there is a key opportunity to bring together global leaders, inviting them to connect with nature, learn and promote wider awareness about the importance of biodiversity protection and climate change mitigation.

-Anukwe will be a holistic destination for research, training, collaboration, reflection and awareness located within a tropical rainforest setting full of perennial trees.
-With the help and guidance of experienced ecologists, visitors will have the opportunity to connect with the surroundings and support initiatives that aim to protect its rich biodiversity.
+Anukwe is a holistic destination for research, training, collaboration, reflection and awareness located within a tropical rainforest setting full of perennial trees.
+With the help and guidance of experienced ecologists, visitors have the opportunity to connect with the surroundings and support initiatives that aim to protect its rich biodiversity.

 Preservation